stellar/go/services/bifrost/README.md

   * Simple process for users.
   * Easy installation for developers.

-Use Bifrost with it's [JS SDK](https://github.com/stellar/bifrost-js-sdk).

 We are releasing the **alpha version** of this software.
 We encourage our community of developers to test and improve it.

+Download the binary from [the release page](https://github.com/stellar/go/releases/tag/bifrost-v0.0.1) and use it with it's [Bifrost JS SDK](https://github.com/stellar/bifrost-js-sdk).

 ## How it works